-- a review of the airport's operations, layout, geographical context and surrounding developments - the eligibility criteria, amelioration treatments implemented, and any unique features associated with the program's delivery - how the program was rolled out including timeframes, governance and delivery mechanisms (e.g., Government owned and delivered, engagement of a managing contractor to act on behalf of the government or one-off payments provided directed to property owners) - outcomes of the program including effectiveness, community response and costs - lessons learnt for the development of a similar program for WSI.
+- · a review of WSI's operations, layout, geographical context and surrounding developments - the eligibility criteria, amelioration treatments implemented, and any unique features associated with the program's delivery - how the program was rolled out including timeframes, governance and delivery mechanisms (e.g., Government owned and delivered, engagement of a managing contractor to act on behalf of the government or one-off payments provided directed to property owners) - outcomes of the program including effectiveness, community response and costs - lessons learnt for the development of a similar program for WSI.

-Sydney Kingsford Smith Airport (KSA), Third Runway and Adelaide Airport (ADL) extension of Runway 05/23 are the most relevant Australian examples for WSI.
+Sydney (Kingsford Smith) Airport (KSA) Third Runway and Adelaide Airport (ADL) extension of Runway 05/23 are the most relevant Australian examples for WSI.

-The following section summarises the policy and associated program for KSA's third runway as well as a summary of lessons learnt from reviewing a number of different Australian and international examples.
+The following section summarises the policy and associated program for Sydney (Kingsford Smith) Airport's third runway as well as a summary of lessons learnt from reviewing a number of different Australian and international examples.

-F5.1 Sydney Kingsford Smith Airport (KSA) Third Runway
+F5.1 Sydney (Kingsford Smith) Airport (KSA) Third Runway